grushkom/es96wearable/README.md

 [DB Browser for SQLite](http://sqlitebrowser.org) is used for this project for database visualization.
 In order to install it on your machine, simply download it [here](http://sqlitebrowser.org)

+### Django

+[Django](https://www.djangoproject.com) is a platform for building web applications using Python 3.
+To install it on your machine, follow the next steps:

+1. Run the following command in your terminal:

+        pip install Django==1.11.6

+2. To make sure Django runs properly, run the following set of commands in your terminal

+        python
+        >>> import django
+        >>> print(django.get_version())

+    If it outputs

+        1.11.6

+    Then you're all set with Django!

+3. To exit python, press **control+D**

 ### HTML/CSS/Javascript Editors

 There are many web development platoforms, all of which are fine to use.
 My suggestion would be the [Brackets](http://brackets.io), which is free, elegant, and easy to use.